-Please feel free to call the Thesis Consultant's office if you need help on formatting or procedural questions.
+Please feel free to call the Thesis Consultant's office at 559-278-2448 if you need help on formatting or procedural questions.
 We have many different resources available to assist you in the completion of this part of your degree requirements.